 Not everyone is comfortable witnessing a beloved pet die.
 There is no shame in this.
 However, if you are comfortable staying with your pet, then we welcome you to do so.

 It may be helpful to understand what death looks like before you decide what is best for you.
 In most cases of euthanasia, the pet quickly becomes limp and stops breathing.
 Animals do not close their eyes when they die.
 Rarely, there may be what appears to be a breath or some muscle twitches.
 These are purely reflexes and not a conscious activity of the pet.
 In some cases, pets that are very dehydrated and weak may have weak veins as well.
-In these cases, we may have to use more than one vein to administer the euthanasia solution.
+In these cases, we may have to use more than one vein to administer the euthanasia solution or have difficulty placing a catheter.

 Care of Remains

 Cremation is the most common way that we take care of the remains.
 We use a service called VHA, which has been performing cremation in the Twin Cities since 1984.
-If you choose to have your pet’s ashes returned to you, you may choose an urn or a simple box if you plan to spread or bury the ashes.
+If you plan to spread of bury your pet’s ashes, you may choose an urn or a simple box for an additional fee.
 Ashes can take up 2 weeks to return to the clinic for pick-up.

-Some people find mementos to be meaningful, such as a clay paw print or a clipping of fur.
+Some people find mementos to be meaningful, such as a clipping of fur or a clay paw print (for a small fee).
 We can facilitate that for you after euthanasia.
 If you have a pet cemetery plot, then you are more than welcome to take your pet with you.

 Alternative ideas for remains